nosnoc/nosnoc/README.md

      ```

-Note that `IPOPT` is shipped with `CasADi`, but more information including a detailed documentation can be found on its [homepage](https://coin-or.github.io/Ipopt/ )
+Note that `IPOPT` is shipped with `CasADi`, but more information including detailed documentation can be found on its [homepage](https://coin-or.github.io/Ipopt/ )

 ### Installation for python

-Checkout the [nosnoc_py](https://github.com/FreyJo/nosnoc_py) repository and clone it.
+Go to the [nosnoc_py](https://github.com/FreyJo/nosnoc_py) repository and clone it.

-Afterwards,
+Afterward,

 1. Setup virtual environment:
 ```